nkrzv/nkrzv.github.io/_posts/2019-10-09-the-renegade-ch01.md

 “What?”

 “A song by Nazareth.
-You’re fooling yourself... dream on... dream on.”
+You’re fooling yourself, dream on, dream on.”

 He lights a cigarette and says, “What if we dig under the flat?”